 Comprehensive Cancer Center

-A U.S. News & World Report best hospital in cancer, cardiology & heart surgery, diabetes & endocrinology, ENT, geriatrics, gynecology, nephrology, neurology & neurosurgery, orthopaedics, pulmonology and urology »
+A U.S. News & World Report best hospital in cancer, cardiology & heart surgery, diabetes & endocrinology, ENT, geriatrics, neurology & neurosurgery, obstetrics & gynecology, orthopedics, and pulmonology & lung surgery.

 When faced with cancer, you want the best chance for an excellent outcome.
-At the UC Davis Comprehensive Cancer Center we are breaking barriers to beat cancer through our commitment to excellence in cancer care:
+The UC Davis Comprehensive Cancer Center is breaking barriers to beat cancer through a commitment to excellence in cancer care:

 Our approach to cancer care starts with teams of doctors who work together to develop the most effective treatment or combination of treatments for each patient.
 Your health-care team also includes highly trained nurses, nurse practitioners, pharmacists, radiation therapists, clinical research coordinators and many other health-care professionals.